-- Watch the video clip D-Day and Operation Fortitude. - Read the article from Imperial War Museum, "D-Day's Parachuting Dummies and Inflatable Tanks." - Explore the ABMC World War II Interactive Timeline for the Normandy Campaign.
-This activity will allow students to get an overview of Normandy and understand the importance of the success of Operation Fortitude. - Lead a discussion over the secrecy involved in planning and executing an operation like Operation Fortitude.
-Divide students into groups or have them work individually to generate a list of potential problems.
-Prompt students with the following questions: - What issues might the military and government face in keeping the secrecy of this mission?
-(Teacher tip: Guide students to think and write about the large numbers of men and volume of material needed for Operation Overlord and where the best placement for those men and material should be for a landing at Normandy versus a landing at Pas-de-Calais.) - ^o What would be needed to convince the Germans of an entire fake army preparing for invasion? - Could an operation like this be successful today?
+- Watch the video clip D-Day and Operation Fortitude. - Read the article from Imperial War Museum, "D-Day's Parachuting Dummies and Inflatable Tanks." - Lead a discussion over the secrecy involved in planning and executing an operation like Operation Fortitude.
+Divide students into groups or have them work individually to generate a list of potential problems. - Ask students: - What issues might the military and government face in keeping the secrecy of this mission?
+(Teacher tip: Guide students to think and write about the large numbers of men and volume of material needed for Operation Overlord and where the best placement for those men and material should be for a landing at Normandy versus a landing at Pas-de-Calais.) - What would be needed to convince the Germans of an entire fake army preparing for invasion? - Could an operation like this be successful today?
 Why or why not? - Lead a discussion on the merits of invasion at Calais and the believability of Operation Fortitude.
 Conduct a whole class discussion or divide students into small groups to discuss: - Is Pas-de-Calais a believable site for invasion?
-Why or why not? - ^o Should Allied commanders choose an invasion site based on estimated loss of life? - How do you plan for an operation like Fortitude? - What are the important components for successful deception?
+Why or why not? - Should Allied commanders choose an invasion site based on estimated loss of life? - Our How do you plan for an operation like Fortitude? - What are the important components for successful deception?